alessiobernardo/alessiobernardo.github.io/_pages/cv.md

 Grants, Awards and Honors
 ======
 * Best Paper Award BIS 2021.
 Best paper award for the paper entitled "Supporting an Expert-centric Process of New Product Introduction with Statistical MachineLearning".
 * PhD Grants.
-From November 2019 until November 2022 I was recipient of ministerial scholarship.
+From November 2019 until January 2023 I was recipient of ministerial scholarship.